kksingla/Gadget-Price-Comparison-Demo-/README.md

-# Smartprix
+# Online Gadget Price Comparision App Demo

-Develop an Android application for Smartprix
+It is a great tool for online price comparison.